Zhiqing-Xu/Anneal-Path/README.md

 ```

 ## Change Path to R in AP_output.py
-Change Path to R in AP_output.py line301 for generating graphical output of the program,
+Change Path to R in AP_output.py line301 for generating graphical output of the program, e.g.,
 `R_path="/bin/R"` or `"C:\\R\\R-4.1.1\\bin\\Rscript.exe"`